pornin/DDer/README.md

 with extra-large announced lengths in headers: if a 20-byte object begins with a header that claims the value length to be one gigabyte, DDer will _not_ allocate a one-gigabyte array.

+### Accepted Variants

+DDer accepts as input a number of variants which are not strict DER, but are still unambiguous.
+These variants include the following:

+ - Non-minimal tag and length encoding: encodings that use more bytes than the strict minimum are accepted.

+ - Indefinite lengths (BER) are accepted.
+Note that DDer does not perform reassembly of parts for primitive values that were split into chunks.

+ - Non-zero values for the value byte of a `BOOLEAN` are considered to encode `TRUE` (in strict DER, only 0xFF may be used for `TRUE`).

+ - Non-minimal integer encodings: extra leading 0x00 (for nonnegative integers) or 0xFF (for negative integers) are tolerated.

+ - Ignored bits in the last byte of a `BIT STRING` may have non-zero value (strict DER mandates that these bits are set to zero).

+ - Non-minimal OID element encodings: each numerical element uses the "7E" encoding (big-endian, 7 bits per byte) but extra leading bytes are allowed.

+ - `UTF8String`, `BMPString` and `UniversalString` may use an explicit BOM, which is removed upon decoding.

+ - Little-endian decoding is accepted for `BMPString` and `UniversalString` if a BOM is included, and indicates such an encoding (strict DER mandates big-endian with no BOM).

+ - When decoding `UTF8String` and `UniversalString`, surrogates are accepted, and pairs will be internally reunited.

+### Numerical Limits

+DDer and MDer operate under the following constraints:

+ - The complete ASN.1 object must fit in RAM.
+Processing is not streamed.
+   Moreover, 32-bit integers are used for lengths, so total object length may not exceed 2 gigabytes.

+ - Tag value must fit on a 32-bit signed integer.

+ - Individual OID components must fit on 64-bit signed integers.

+ - Dates must have year 1 to 9999.
+Year 0 is not supported.

+Values which exceed these limits are detected and trigger exceptions.

 ## Author